Learn how to email a resume the right way and start getting more job offers. See a proven resume email sample and learn how to write one yourself.

 This registered nurse resume will get you to the ward faster than you can perform a blood draw.

-In this guide:
+In this guide, you’ll find:

-Save hours of work and get a resume like this.
-Pick a template, fill it in.
-Quick and easy.
-Choose from 18+ resume templates and download your resume now.
+Save hours of work and get a job-winning resume like this.
+Try our resume builder with 20+ resume templates and create your resume now.

 What users say about ResumeLab:

 I had an interview yesterday and the first thing they said on the phone was: “Wow!
 I love your resume.”